Configuration

 Additional Items

-Additional Items are used to assign extra charges or linked items against a specific class, model, or equipment number.
+Additional Items are used to assign linked extra items/charges against a specific class, model, or equipment number.
 When creating an entry, you specify:

 Once the entry is created, the system opens a detailed screen where you can add items to the category.